Guaranteed-Rate/GuaranteedRate.Sextant/BuildYourOwnEncompassNugetPackage/Instructions.md

 ###Step 1: Obtain the Encompass dlls from a legitimate source.
 We asked Ellie Mae for a zip file of everything we needed.
-###Step 2: Copy them into a the folder EncompassFilesGoHere.
+###Step 2: Copy them into the folder EncompassFilesGoHere.

 ###Step 3: Run nuget
     nuget pack EncompassSDK.Complete.nuspec